hollowscript/python-rest-client/README.md

 | `PUT /posts/{id}` | Update a post |
 | `DELETE /posts/{id}` | Delete a post |

-> **Note:** JSONPlaceholder is a fake API.
+**Note:** JSONPlaceholder is a fake API.
 Data is not actually saved or deleted on the server — it only simulates those actions and returns realistic responses.
-This makes it perfect for learning.

----

-## 📝 License

-This project is open source and available under the [MIT License](LICENSE).